fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## What Happens To Developers In Big It Companies As They Age?

+This varies a lot but on average they go in to management or similar administrative work.
+There is of course a breed who stick to their coding until they retire but based on my experience the average age of the developers range from people in their 20's to their late 40's whereas the age of people working in management, especially the higher levels, have a range of 40's and above.

+There are plenty of exceptions to these age ranges so take what I am sharing for what it is, a personal observation from someone who has been in the industry for a few years.

 ## How Can It Companies Help New Developers With Onboarding?

 ## Is It A Zero-sum Game For Tech Leads To Praise Their Teams?